 The theory behind play therapy makes it suitable in addressing some of the core difficulties exhibited by neurodivergent children, such as difficulties with social interactions, emotional regulation and communication.

 With play therapy, children have the opportunity to develop trust with the therapist and feel comfortable.
-Once a child feels safe, he or she may be motivated to engage socially with the play therapist, eventually generalising his or her skills to home and school environments.
+Once a child feels safe, he or she may be motivated to engage socially with the play therapist, eventually expanding his or her skills to home and school environments.

 Play therapy does not teach children to play but allows children to explore their own mode of playing at their own pace .
 Great importance and value is placed on a child's special interests.